Vishnu-Priya-Ashok-Kumar/Layoff_2022_Data_Analytics_Python_PowerBI/README.md

 - Layoff dataset concentrates on tech companies across all Industries
 - 1415 companies from 55 countries were employed in the research
 - Funding stage was grouped into various stages
--- Seed funding – The first financial support a company gets.
+    1. Seed funding – The first financial support a company gets.
 Investors invest in a great idea.
 Usually from family and friends
--- Series A : follows seed funding.
+    2. Series A : follows seed funding.
 However long-term goals in generating profit are expected from the investors.
 Funds raised vary from $2 to 15 million
--- Series B : Comes after Series A. They are used to grow businesses further.
+    3. Series B : Comes after Series A. They are used to grow businesses further.
 Funding in this stage is for businesses with valuations of $30 to $60 million

--- Series C : The funding supports successful businesses to double profits.
+    4. Series C : The funding supports successful businesses to double profits.
 Like merging with other businesses or buying off companies or increasing branches and outlets

--- Series D, E, F, G, H, I, and  J : Are various stages of funding that most companies don’t go through due to financial expectation
+    5. Series D, E, F, G, H, I, and  J : Are various stages of funding that most companies don’t go through due to financial expectation

--- IPO (Initial Public Offering) : Is when a private company sells stock to the public to generate more funds.
+    6. IPO (Initial Public Offering) : Is when a private company sells stock to the public to generate more funds.
 For most companies, this comes after Series C

--- Private equity : Is an investment partnership with matured companies.
+    7. Private equity : Is an investment partnership with matured companies.
 Private equity firms manage the portfolio of companies to increase their worth.

--- Acquired : Refers to purchasing of majority of shares of another company to control the operations and the assets.
+    8. Acquired : Refers to purchasing of majority of shares of another company to control the operations and the assets.

--- Unknown :  The funding source is not stated.
+    9. Unknown :  The funding source is not stated.

 ### Methods of identifying and analysing data

--Data was obtained from https://www.kaggle.com/datasets/swaptr/layoffs-2022
+- Data was obtained from https://www.kaggle.com/datasets/swaptr/layoffs-2022

--Cleaning and manipulation of data were processed using Python-Jupyter Notes
+- Cleaning and manipulation of data were processed using Python-Jupyter Notes

--Analysis and dashboard were created using Power BI and Python-Jupyter Note
+- Analysis and dashboard were created using Power BI and Python-Jupyter Note

+### Analysis Approach using CRISP-DM

+- **Business understanding** : Having a good understanding of the objectives and requirements of the business
+- **Data understanding** : Collecting data and familiarizing with data to identify how data needs to be presented for manipulation
+- **Data preparation** : Cleans and converts data to a useful form
+- **Modelling** : Applies the appropriate modelling techniques to extract quality information that aligns with the business cause
+- **Evaluation** : Assessing results generated using various parameters
+- **Deployment** : Submitting and presenting outcomes to the clients